nrfconnect/sdk-nrf/scripts/partition_manager/partition_manager.rst

 Partition Manager may implicitly or explicitly assign a HEX file to a partition.

 Image partitions are implicitly assigned the compiled HEX file, i.e. the HEX file that is generated when building the corresponding image.
-Phony partitions are implicitly assigned the result of merging the HEX files that are assigned to the underlying partitions.
+Container partitions are implicitly assigned the result of merging the HEX files that are assigned to the underlying partitions.
 Placeholder partitions are not implicitly assigned a HEX file.

 To explicitly assign a HEX file to a partition, set the global properties *partition_name*\ _PM_HEX_FILE and *partition_name*\ _PM_TARGET in CMake, where *partition_name* is the name of the partition.